 Our ancestors walked.
 A lot.

-According to neuroscientist John Medina in his great book Brain Rules, they walked up to 12 miles a day.
+According to neuroscientist John Medina in his great book Brain Rules, our oldest ancestors averaged 12 miles a day.
 This is why walking for at least 30 minutes 3 times a week can have both cognitive and physical health benefits.

 Barefoot on grass or dirt is optimal.
 Why?
 It’s the way our bodies were designed to walk.